jackdobinson/aopp_obs_toolchain/USAGE.md

 * When sampling at `bin_step`, we linearly interpolate between the results of the convolution.

 * The integral of the response function makes a big difference to the output.
 If there response function integrates to 1, we have the effect of averaging over the response function.
-This is appropriate when we are dealing with units that divide out the effect of the physical pixel size e.g. counts/wavelength.
+This is appropriate when we are dealing with units that divide out the effect of the physical pixel size e.g., counts/wavelength.
 However, if we are dealing with raw counts, the response function should not integrate to 1 it's value should relate to the size of the response function relative to the size of the physical pixels.

 * `bin_width` is defined differently for different response functions:
   - Triangular response function : `bin_width` is the full width at half maximum (FWHM),